st3v/kit/examples/README.md

 What we've built so far is fine, as long as the proxying service has a single fixed URL.
 But in reality, we'll probably have a set of stateless service instances to choose from.
 And they'll probably be dynamic, constantly changing as instances come up and go down.
+This is the realm of service discovery.
-So, Go kit provides adapters to service discovery systems.
+And Go kit provides adapters to service discovery systems.

 How to construct those adapters differs depending on the specifics of the system.
 But they all implement the same [loadbalancer.Publisher][publisher] interface.
-From there, we can wrap them with one of several [loadbalancer.LoadBalancer][loadbalancer] implementations.
+From there, we can wrap them with one of several [loadbalancer.LoadBalancer][loadbalancer] implementations, like random or round-robin.
-Finally, a [loadbalancer.Retry][retry] converts the load balancer to a client endpoint.
+Finally, a [loadbalancer.Retry][retry] converts the load balancer to a usable client endpoint.

 [publisher]: https://godoc.org/github.com/go-kit/kit/loadbalancer#Publisher
 [loadBalancer]: https://godoc.org/github.com/go-kit/kit/loadbalancer#LoadBalancer